 5. Select a location to save the Certificate Signing Request (the CSR file) to and hit Finish.

 7. Under Identifiers, select Pass Type IDs.
-A list of existing Pass Type IDs will appear on the right area.
+A list of existing Pass Type IDs will appear in the right area.

 8. Select the Pass Type ID to generate an associated Certificate.
 Click Edit on the Pass Type ID.

-10. Since there has be a newly generated Certificate Signing Request (the CSR file) from step 5, click "Continue"
+10. Since there has been a newly generated Certificate Signing Request (the CSR file) from step 5, click "Continue"

 11. Upload the CSR file from step 5, hit Generate.
 Then click Continue.